Someday We'll Know

 "Someday We'll Know" is a song by the New Radicals.
 It was released in March 1999 as the second single off their album Maybe You've Been Brainwashed Too (1998).
 Lyrically, the song explores the confusion over why a relationship ended.
-The group dissolved before the single's release, and as a result the song failed to match the success of the preceding single, "You Get What You Give", which had topped the charts in New Zealand and Canada and peaked within the top 5 in the United Kingdom.
-In contrast, "Someday We'll Know" became a top 40 hit only in Brazil where it made Number 38, and failed to chart on the Billboard Hot 100.
-The song is the group's second and final single, and has been covered by numerous artists, including Mandy Moore & Jon Foreman of Switchfoot and Hall & Oates.
+The group dissolved before the single's release, and as a result the song failed to match the success of the preceding single, "You Get What You Give", which had topped the charts in New Zealand and Canada and peaked within the top 5 on the United Kingdom singles chart.
+In contrast, "Someday We'll Know" became a top 40 hit only in Brazil where it made number 38 there, and failed to chart on the Billboard Hot 100.
+The song is the group's second and final single, and has been covered by numerous artists, including Mandy Moore & Jon Foreman of Switchfoot, America and Hall & Oates.

 Composition

-The song is a midtempo ballad in which Alexander reflects on a past relationship and wonders why his girlfriend left him, eventually concluding that someday he'll know the answer.
-Rolling Stone called the song "reflective," while Consequence of Sound commented that the song is "relatable to the ever-been-broken-hearted with lines like 'I’m speeding by the place that I met you for the 97th time tonight' and 'If I could ask God just one question: Why aren’t you here with me tonight?”
+The song is a midtempo ballad in which Gregg Alexander reflects on a past relationship and wonders why his girlfriend left him, eventually concluding that someday he'll know the answer.
+Rolling Stone called the song "reflective," while Consequence of Sound commented that the song is "relatable to the ever-been-broken-hearted with lines like 'I'm speeding by the place that I met you for the 97th time tonight' and 'If I could ask God just one question: Why aren't you here with me tonight?'"

 Chart performance

-The single failed to match the success of the previous single, due in part to the announcement by lead group member Gregg Alexander that the New Radicals "[would] no longer be a recording, promoting, or performing entity" and that he would focus on producing and writing material for other artists, going on to state "the fatigue of traveling and getting three hours' sleep in a different hotel every night to do boring 'hanging and schmoozing' with radio and retail people is definitely not for me."
+The single failed to match the success of the previous single "You Get What You Give", due in part to the announcement by lead group member Gregg Alexander that the New Radicals "[would] no longer be a recording, promoting, or performing entity" and that he would focus on producing and writing material for other artists, going on to state "the fatigue of traveling and getting three hours' sleep in a different hotel every night to do boring 'hanging and schmoozing' with radio and retail people is definitely not for me."
 The song received minimal promotion and was far less successful than its predecessor, "You Get What You Give".
 "Someday We'll Know" achieved its highest peak on the Billboard Adult Top 40 chart where it peaked at number 28 on August 7, 1999.
 The song failed to enter the Billboard Hot 100.
 The song debuted at number 48 on the UK Singles Chart on the chart dated 25 September 1999 and fell to number 76 the following week.